UBC-MDS/ds-toolbox/chapters/en/module5.md

 <choice id = 13>
 <opt text='True' correct='true' >
-Making the pull request from a branch with a meaningful name will give the pull request's receivers useful information.
-If not they will receive changes of <code>main</code> branches from different users.
 </opt>
 <opt text='False'>
+Making the pull request from a branch with a meaningful name will give the pull request's reviewers useful information.
+If not they will receive changes of <code>main</code> branches from different users.
 </opt>
 </choice>